-Blenheim Orange is a popular large English heritage apple variety, widely grown in gardens.
+Blenheim Orange is a popular large English heritage apple variety, widely grown in gardens in the UK.
 It has the characteristic orange flush which is often associated with English apples.
 Although it can be eaten fresh, it is best considered a culinary apple, and it cooks to a stiff puree.

 Blenheim Orange makes a good feature tree in a larger garden.